ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/angularjs/index.md

 frameworks: ["angular"]
 ---

-This page details how to set up ag-Grid inside and AngularJS 1.x application.
+This page details how to set up AG Grid inside and AngularJS 1.x application.

-When the ag-Grid script loads, it does not register with AngularJS 1.x.
-This is because AngularJS 1.x is an optional part of ag-Grid and you need to tell ag-Grid you want to use it.
+When the AG Grid script loads, it does not register with AngularJS 1.x.
+This is because AngularJS 1.x is an optional part of AG Grid and you need to tell AG Grid you want to use it.

-## Download ag-Grid-Enterprise
+## Download AG Grid Enterprise

 <style>
     .gatsby-resp-image-wrapper {